spld— SICStus Prolog Application Builder

 equivalent).
 If the linker does not support the -R option (or an

-equivalent), a wrapper script is generated instead, which sets
+equivalent), then a wrapper script is generated instead, which sets

 LD_LIBRARY_PATH (or equivalent).